Spin wave dispersion of 3d ferromagnets based on QSGW calculations: Summary

-In order to calculate SW excitation spectra in the QSGW, we have implemented a fast numerical method for calculating $\chipm$ to the QSGW calculation package $ecalj$.
-Similar to Ref. \cite{LR_Sasioglu}, $\chipm$ is calculated within the LR formulation based on the MLWF.
-We investigate SW dispersion of various ferromagnetic materials in the LDA and the QSGW.
+In order to calculate SW dispersion in QSGW, we have implemented an effective numerical method for calculating $\chipm$ in a package $ecalj$.
+This is in the linear response formulation based on the maximally localized Wannier functions as given in Ref. \onlinecite{LR_Sasioglu}.